Judge blocks Trump rule requiring prospective immigrants have health insurance

 Healthcare policy experts say immigrants use the U.S. system less often than Americans.
 According to an analysis by Leighton Ku, director of the Center for Health Policy Research at George Washington University, recent immigrants without insurance accounted for less than one-tenth of 1% of U.S. medical expenditures in 2017.

-(This story corrects type of ruling to “temporary restraining order,” adds 28 day timeline in paragraph 2)

-Reporting by Kristina Cooke; Editing by Daniel Wallis and Dan Grebler
+Reporting by Ted Hesson and Kristina Cooke; Editing by Daniel Wallis, Dan Grebler and Cynthia Osterman